221st

 ”Igbo Landing”, Diana (Dee) Williams

-We welcome you to the Igbo Landing 221st Commemoration, May 24-26, 2024.
+We welcome you to the

 In May of 1803 a large group of enslaved Igbo Africans made history by resisting their enslavement in the most dramatic way possible.
 Inspired by a noble chief among them, they rose up and martyred themselves at Dunbar Creek on St. Simons Island, chanting ‘The Water brought us here, The Water will take us away’ as they walked down into the river, where they all drowned.